Turkey, one of the countries most exposed to false information: President Erdogan - ExBulletin

 The president pointed out that digital channels are being used more frequently as an element of psychological operation in interstate tensions and competition.

-“Hypocrisy during our righteous struggle against bloody terrorist organizations, especially Deash, FETO and PKK, has repeatedly revealed this stark truth.
+The hypocrisy during our righteous fight against terrorist organizations, especially Deash, FETO and PKK, has repeatedly revealed this stark truth.

 Erdogan said a new understanding of truth-based communication was needed.

-On November 13, the YPG/PKK terrorist group carried out a terrorist attack on Istanbul’s crowded Istiklal Avenue that killed six people and injured 81.
+On November 13, the YPG/PKK terrorist group carried out a terrorist attack on Istanbul’s crowded Istiklal Avenue that killed six people and injured 81.-Appointed

-The Anadolu Agency website contains only part of the news offered to subscribers of the AA News Broadcast System (HAS), and in summary form.
-Please contact us for subscription options.

 |